 The key part of both step one and two is that this all stems from your past.
-On the one hand, the fear has done a good job at making you feel safe and secure.
-On the other it has stopped you trying new things.
+On the one hand, fear has done a good job of making you feel safe and secure.
+On the other, it has stopped you from trying new things.
 Keeping you bound in apprehension, anxiety, and frustration throughout your life.

 Next, you need to begin change This is the hardest part but the most important.

 That’s with everything.
 I call it a sock moment.
 When you see a sock on the floor, you can’t say you will do it later.
 What you need to do it right now!
 You are probably thinking it’s just a sock, what difference will that make?
 Well, it’s not about the sock, it’s about doing what you know you should do so that this way of behaving becomes a habit.
 There are no excuses!
 You cannot back out!

 In the same way, when you are in that coffee shop and you see a person you want to talk to and would usually feel too scared to, you have to go and talk to them.
 This then leads nicely into the next step.

 Start Taking Risks.

 When I say risks, there’s not need to do anything dangerous, but anything you’re too scared to do or can’t be bothered to do, you do it.